danielbandeir/MedicalSystem/README.md

 pip install virtualenvironment
 ```

-WARNING: FOR USE PIP YOU NEED THE PYTHON INSTALLED IN YOUR LOCAL MACHINE
+**WARNING: IN THIS STEP FOR USE PIP YOU NEED THE PYTHON INSTALLED IN YOUR LOCAL MACHINE**

 After crate the virtual environment and names him, you run this command to install requirements with virtual environment actived: